-When Holi arrives, the first impression we hold in our minds are the bonfires at the previous night followed by the glory of colours the next day.
-Holi, the festival of colours, is just round the corner and be it children or the child within us, we just can’t resist the temptation of playing with colours.
+When Holi arrives, the first impression we hold in our minds is the bonfires at the previous night followed by the glory of colours the next day.
+Holi, the festival of colours, is just around the corner and be it children or the child within us, we just can’t resist the temptation of playing with colours.
 Adults and kids alike, love to make the most of it.
-Unfortunately, organic colours have been slowly but readily replaced by synthetic colours and it’s very difficult to avoid its usage by others while playing holi.
+Unfortunately, organic colours have been slowly but readily replaced by synthetic colours and it’s very difficult to avoid its usage by others while playing Holi.

-There are some simple precautions which we ladies can take to play a safe holi and even though they are simple measures, they go a long way in keeping you safe
+There are some simple precautions that we ladies can take to play a safe Holi and even though they are simple measures, they go a long way in keeping you safe

 Precautions to Be Taken in Playing Holi

-- Rub a thin layer of non- stick oil (preferably sunflower flowers oil as it has less density) around the exposed surfaces such as neck, face, hands and legs at least half an hour before rushing off to play.
+- Rub a thin layer of non-stick oil (preferably sunflower flowers oil as it has less density) around the exposed surfaces such as the neck, face, hands and legs at least half an hour before rushing off to play.

 - Have your head covered in a bandana.
 Preferable apply a layer of oil on the head or some sticky hair gel in order to repel the colour.

-- Protect your eyes from colours.
-Remove your contact lens before you head of to playing holi.
+- Protect your eyes from the colours.
+Remove your contact lens before you head of to playing Holi.

 - Close your eyes when someone tries to splash colours.
 By doing these simple things you would be able to protect your pupils from any damage.

-- Also avoid clothing which absorbs water, you don’t want to be soaked for long in colours.
+- Also, avoid clothing that absorbs water, you don’t want to be soaked for long in colours.
 Primarily because you want to avoid skin allergies.